arcedr/CM_CR_gFormula/README.md

-# CM_CR_gFormula
+# G-formula for causal mediation analysis in presence of competing risks

-G-formula for mediation analysis with competing risks
+This repository includes of an algorithm that conducts causal mediation analysis taking into account competing risks, using the g-formula through a path-specific effects framework.